 Before the meetings can take place, all information and relevant documents must be disclosed.
 A participation agreement is signed, in which you both agree not to begin court proceedings.
 It is at this point that the discussions can begin, and your specialist family law solicitor will be able to guide you through the process.
 Any agreements reached will be reflected in the final order of the court.

-It is important to consider this very carefully because if you attempt to reach resolution through collaborative law and are unsuccessful, neither of you will be able to use the same Solicitors in subsequent court proceedings.
-When you do come to court, binding decisions regarding your assets, finances and most importantly the future of your children will be made by the judge.
+It is important to consider this very carefully because if you attempt to reach a resolution through collaborative law and are unsuccessful, neither of you will be able to use the same Solicitors in subsequent court proceedings.
+When you do come to court, binding decisions regarding your assets, finances and, most importantly, the future of your children will be made by the judge.

 We will work with you to achieve the best outcome as quickly as possible, helping you to fully understand your rights and responsibilities regarding wealth, multiple assets and inheritance, both in the present and for the future.
 If you know or suspect that your former partner has failed to disclose some of their assets, we can advise you on the options available.